-(1) The Board voted not to change the applicant's characterization of service because there were no mitigating factors for the Board to consider.
-Since the applicant was discharged for failing medical procurement standards due to hearing loss, back, knee, and left leg injuries, and ankle and pelvic pain while in basic training, Uncharacterized is proper and equitable.
-The discharge was consistent with the procedural and substantive requirements of the regulation, was within the discretion of the separation authority, and the applicant was provided full administrative due process.
+- (1) The Board voted not to change the applicant's characterization of service because there were no mitigating factors for the Board to consider.
+Since the applicant was discharged for failing medical procurement standards due to an adjustment disorder diagnosis during military service, Uncharacterized is proper and equitable.
+The discharge was consistent with the procedural and substantive requirements of the regulation, was within the discretion of the separation authority, and the applicant was provided full administrative due process. - (2) The Board voted not to change the applicant's reason for discharge or accompanying SPD code under the same pretexts, as the reason the applicant was discharged was both proper and equitable. - (3) The RE code will not change, as the current code is consistent with the procedural and substantive requirements of the regulation.